-Claire occasionally returns to the U.S. and is available to visit congregations.
+Claire will be in the U.S. between April and July 2018, and available to visit congregations.
 Email her to extend an invitation to visit your congregation or organization.

 About Claire’s Ministry